Health Insurance Frequently Asked Questions

 Contact Aetna directly for this option.
 You can call Aetna Student Health Customer Service at 877-375-7908 or log-on to their website (http://www.aetnastudenthealth.com) and “Find Your School”.

 C13.
 What is the “Health & Wellnes Support Fee”?

 THIS FEE IS NOT INSURANCE.
 This is a required fee charged to ALL students to cover a student’s access to Health Services resources, including, but not necessarily limited to, the Health Center, the Wellness Center and the Counseling Center.

 C14.
 What is an Insurance Hold?

 An “Insurance Hold” is a hold on your registration records, placed by the Cashier’s Office.
-The hold is placed on your account if you have not submitted your insurance information by the due date.
-It will prevent you from registering or changing your class schedule.
-The holds are removed daily by the Cashier’s Office, after your form is processed.
+The hold is placed on your account until you submit your insurance information by the close of open enrollment.
+It will NOT prevent you from registering or changing your class schedule.
+The holds are removed daily by the Cashier’s Office, after your enrollment or waiver form is approved and processed.

 C15.
 What if I still have more questions about payment options?

 For further information on payment options, contact the Cashier’s Office at (713) 348-4946.
 Make all checks payable to Rice University and mail to:

 D1.
 Is there a new Rice insurance policy for international students?

 Yes, beginning Spring 2011 all Rice-sponsored F and J visa international students are required to participate in the insurance program that allows for either the Rice Student Health Plan by Aetna, or the Rice-approved Alternate Plan by Student Assurance Services (SAS).